Skip to main content

 Analyst Summary

-Both LocalAI and Cursor compete directly in the AI Dev Tools space, making this a head-to-head matchup within the same market segment.
+LocalAI and Cursor are direct competitors in AI Dev Tools.
 LocalAI is an open-source project providing a free, locally running REST API compatible with the OpenAI API specification, enabling developers to run language models, image generation models, speech recognition, and text-to-speech systems entirely on their own hardware without cloud dependency.
 Cursor is an AI-powered code editor founded in 2022 that has rapidly become a significant player in the AI developer tools market.

-Cursor carries a known valuation of $29.3B, while LocalAI's valuation has not been publicly disclosed.
+Only Cursor has a public valuation on record ($29.3B); LocalAI's has not been disclosed.
 Cursor has raised $3.4B in disclosed funding.

 Metrics Comparison